Battleground power plays rage as everyday politics go quiet

 The tension is most pronounced in Michigan, where the outbreak is far worse than in any of the other northern political battlegrounds.

-Republicans last week sharply trimmed the emergency order Whitmer hoped to extend to June, before she struck back with a sweeping disaster declaration.
+Republicans last week sharply trimmed the emergency order Whitmer hoped to extend to June.

 “Michigan’s recovery will take much longer and its economic impact will be much more devastating than it needed to be,” Republican House Speaker Lee Chatfield said.